himekifee/BtrBack/README.md

 # Tips
 - The state just before you rollback is also snapshoted.
 However, it will not show up in backup lists.
 It can be found in `rollbackSnapshots` section of backups.json file. (normal backups in `backupSnapshots` section)

-- Rollback requires reboot the server twice.
-The first reboot aim to restore the backup and the second one launches your server like usual.
+- A rollback action will reboot the server twice.
+The first reboot aim to restore the backup and the second one launches your server as usual.